ruby-rdf/rdf-ldp/README.md

 [![Build Status](https://travis-ci.org/ruby-rdf/rdf-ldp.svg?branch=develop)](https://travis-ci.org/ruby-rdf/rdf-ldp)

+Server-side support for Linked Data Platform (LDP) with RDF.rb.
+To get started with LDP, see the [LDP Primer](https://dvcs.w3.org/hg/ldpwg/raw-file/default/ldp-primer/ldp-primer.html).

 This software ships with the following libraries:

-  - `RDF::LDP` --- contains the domain model for LDP Resources.
+  - `RDF::LDP` --- contains the domain model and behavior for LDP Resources and interaction models.
   - `Rack::LDP` --- a suite of Rack middleware for creating LDP servers based on `RDF::LDP`.
   - Lamprey --- a basic LDP server implemented with `Rack::LDP`.